apache/incubator-streampark-website/blog/5-streampark-usercase-dustess.md

 In addition:

-StreamPark also **supports Apache Flink native tasks**.
+StreamPark also **supports Apache Flink® native tasks**.
 The parameter configuration can be statically maintained within the Java task internal code, covering a wide range of scenarios, such as seamless migration of existing Flink tasks, etc.

 #### **7. Checkpoint Management**